Velvet, Fur, and cold steel

 Edward IV is now king of England in fact--mostly.
-Henry VI fled to Scotland and Queen Margaret went for help to her cousin King Louis XI of France.
-King Louis has reason to help her and keep the perennial foe of France at war with itself.
-Which of the English lords are waiting for an opportunity to return their allegiance to King Henry?
+But which of the English lords are waiting for an opportunity to return their allegiance to King Henry?
 Which of the castles nearest Scotland will change hands next--again?

 Albin Hayward becomes involved with both questions.
-First he goes to St. Donat's Castle in south Wales with a notable amount of Lord Scales's money and instructions that it is for Margaret.
+First he goes to St. Donat's Castle in south Wales with a notable amount of Lord Scales's money for Margaret.
 Could that mean Henry's queen?
 Then he follows Lord Scales to Alnwick Castle to help besiege it for King Edward--in December.

 While doing all this, Albin is learning the ways of castle residents and becoming accepted among them.

 Edward IV's marriage shocked England's nobles!
 On the other hand, this new queen had half a dozen single sisters.
-What an opportunity!
+What an opportunity for sons of lords!